 Russo served as the president of the League of California Cities from 2002–03, serving a total of nine years on the board.

 From 2011 through 2020, Russo served as city manager for the cities of Alameda, Riverside, and Irvine.
 In all three, he quickly established practices of reform, transparency, and accountability.
 His major projects include the work to clear entitlements at the Alameda Naval Air Station, several major developments in downtown Riverside, including the new public library, and the deal to develop the Cheech Marin Center for Art, Culture, and Industry.
 In Irvine, he closed a $13-16 million budget gap, and solved a long term conflict with the city’s participation in the Orange County Fire Authority.
 In 2019, Russo was included on the Orange County Register list of 100 Top Influencers.

 In September 2020, Russo retired from city management, and launched Synchronicity Associates.
-In October, 2020, Russo was bestowed. the League of California Cities Lifetime Achievement Award for “commitment to California cities, public service, and good government.”
+Along with his consulting practice, he serves as an adjunct professor at USC Sol Price School of Public Policy.
+In October, 2020, Russo was bestowed the League of California Cities Lifetime Achievement Award for “commitment to California cities, public service, and good government.”